ashish53552/CSL303-2018MMB1279-1/readme.md

 --------------------------------------------------------------------------------------
 File structure
 --------------------------------------------------------------------------------------
--client.c  /*client file used to send the request*/ -request_listener.c /*server file*/
+- client.c  /*client file used to send the request*/
+-
+- request_listener.c /*server file*/
+-
+- configs.h  /*a header file containing all directives*/
+-
+- dispatcher_queue.h /*queue used for thread pooling for dispatcher*/
+-
+- server_thread_queue.h /*queue used for thread pooling in server*/
+-
--configs.h  /*a header file containing all directives*/ -dispatcher_queue.h /*queue used for thread pooling for dispatcher*/ -server_thread_queue.h /*queue used for thread pooling in server*/ -dll_loader.h /*contains all the functions required for the dll to execute*/ -unit_test.c /*testing*/
+- dll_loader.h /*contains all the functions required for the dll to execute*/
+-
+- unit_test.c /*testing*/
 --------------------------------------------------------------------------------------
 Compile (Please refer to examples):
 1) Open 2 separate terminals in linux in the same folder containing the above mentioned files